Lyroxide/yomichan-korean/README.md

 # Yomichan

-*Note: this project is no longer maintained.
-Please see [this post](https://foosoft.net/posts/sunsetting-the-yomichan-project/) for more information.*
+> This repo is a fork of Yomichan, which was sunset by its owner.
+>
+> The purpose of this fork is to feature complete support for the Korean language, including various dictionary support and deinflection.
+>
+> Deinflection is done through first disassembling Hangul into jamo, and check if the string matches any inflection before assembling back to Hangul.
+Credit goes to [e-'s Hangul.js](https://github.com/e-/Hangul.js/).
+>
+> The current and active development of Yomichan is now at [Yomitan](https://github.com/themoeway/yomitan).
+Direct any non-Korean issues there.

-Yomichan turns your web browser into a tool for building Japanese language literacy by helping you to decipher texts which would be otherwise too difficult tackle.
+Yomichan turns your web browser into a tool for building ~Japanese~ Korean language literacy by helping you to decipher texts which would be otherwise too difficult tackle.
 This extension is similar to [Rikaichamp](https://addons.mozilla.org/en-US/firefox/addon/rikaichamp/) for Firefox and [Rikaikun](https://chrome.google.com/webstore/detail/rikaikun/jipdnfibhldikgcjhfnomkfpcebammhp?hl=en) for Chrome, but it